Edit a patch

 git rebase --continue

 Note: This drops you right after the patch (a.k.a. commit) that was marked for edit in the interactive rebase.
-We can see this if we look at the Git tree and look for HEAD as it shows which commit we are currently checked out on.
+We can see this if we look at the gps ls output.

 Add foobar() function patch